rougin/wildfire/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

-Wildfire is a package which is a simple wrapper for the [Query Builder Class](https://codeigniter.com/user_guide/database/query_builder.html) based from [Codeigniter 3](https://codeigniter.com/userguide3/).
-The package was inspired from the [Eloquent ORM](https://laravel.com/docs/5.6/eloquent) of Laravel.
+Wildfire is a simple wrapper for the [Query Builder Class](https://codeigniter.com/user_guide/database/query_builder.html) based on [Codeigniter 3](https://codeigniter.com/userguide3/).
+It is inspired from the [Eloquent ORM](https://laravel.com/docs/5.6/eloquent) of Laravel.

 ## Installation